 Important Note: The configuration for your Endpoint Manager must be backed up.
 If you lose the configuration data then you will be unable to restore any Endpoint backups.
 This redundant copy of the configuration is required to allow you to restore data and resume backups if your current Endpoint Manager is lost.

-Enter an Azure Connection String of your choice and click [Test Connection] and finally [Save] once the test completes.
+Enter an Azure Connection String or a SAS (Shared Access Signature) of your choice and click [Test Connection] and finally [Save] once the test completes.

 You have finished the installation and deployment of your Altaro Endpoint Manager.
 Click [Finish] to proceed and configure your first Endpoint backup policy.